 The guitar cake was for my brothers 33rd birthday; he loves music and plays the bass.
 I couldn’t afford a present so this was the next best thing – He loved it, Unfortunately so did his dog who ate what we didn’t want in the first sitting.

 For this guitar cake, I made 3 square cakes; two for the body, and one I used to piece together the neck, and that little horn on the body.
 I rounded the corners of the 2 body cakes, just using a regular butter knife.
-I then tried to make red food coloring, but no matter how much red food coloring I used, it just ended up pink.
+Then, I tried to make red food coloring, but no matter how much red food coloring I used, it just ended up pink.

 I also used some chocolate frosting to give the guitar depth and so it wouldn’t look all pink!
-I then used pieces of a large chocolate bar as the pickups.
+Then I used pieces of a large chocolate bar as the pickups.
 I had a can of frosting that comes with the tips, so I made the frets with that.
-I then used Twizzler pull and peels to make the strings, and some green mints for the knobs.
+Then I used Twizzler pull and peels to make the strings, and some green mints for the knobs.

 I couldn’t find a good cake pan so I just used a picture of a guitar to make the cake.
 It was fun.
 I would suggest making it blue or green to avoid the frustration of a pink cake.